 Table of Contents

-How many times have you stumbled upon a website and thought “I really like all the flash and animated GIFs!”… NEVER!
+How many times have you stumbled upon a website and thought “I really like all the flash and animated GIFs!”
+NEVER!
 Sites that are static are dead and so is the traffic coming to them.
 A good website is one that grows with its users and meets their needs.
 After all, your site is not for you, it’s for your visitors!

-We’ve a seen those cheesy posters with a cat clinging to a tree limb with the inscription “A failure to plan, is a plan to fail.”
+We’ve seen those cheesy posters with a cat clinging to a tree limb with the inscription “A failure to plan, is a plan to fail.”
 As corny as it is, the truth in that statement is huge.
-What sets growth driven apart is that the planning phase focuses more on setting goals around the user and less around styling.
-This phase is all about collecting the data we have, both marketing and sales, and putting it to work.
+What sets growth driven apart is that the planning phase focuses more on setting goals around the user and less on styling.
+This phase is all about collecting the data we have, both marketing and sales and putting it to work.
 There is also additional research done around the buyer persona and what things they are looking for in a website.
 The two final components of this stage are critical.
-The development of a “wish list” and then prioritizing that list in order to set the foundation for developing your design cycle.
+The development of a “wish list” and then prioritize that list in order to set the foundation for developing your design cycle.

 After we’ve planned, developed, and started driving traffic to our new site, it’s time to learn.
-We look at the data and as a result we can either verify our assumptions or kill them off and refocus.
+We look at the data and as a result, we can either verify our assumptions or kill them off and refocus.
 It’s important to track and keep track of your progress.
 That is the only way you will know whether or not what you are doing is working.

 The Transfer Phase:

 This is what really sets the growth-driven design apart.
 With your traditional web design job, once your site is up and running the process is complete.
 With growth-driven design, the process keeps going.
 The transfer phase is where we compile all of the data and transfer what we’ve learned into action.
 We make the recommendation for additions or changes to the site and then start the process all over again.